windust7/awesome-continual-reinforcement-learning/README.md

 I selected papers that **attempted to solve continual reinforcement learning problems**.
 The definition of continual reinforcement learning covered in this repository follows "[A Definition of Continual Reinforcement Learning](https://openreview.net/pdf?id=ZZS9WEWYbD)" paper.
 However, if papers published before this paper has significant impact, I will add them too.

-I promise to continue to maintain this repository so if you know papers worth adding, please open a pull request or send a message(email) to me.
+I promise to continue to maintain this repository (I plan to update at least one paper each week, but there may be some weeks I am unable to do so) so if you know papers worth adding, please open a pull request or send a message(email) to me.
 Tell me where the article was published and when, and send me GitHub and ArXiv links if they are available.

 I am also open to any ideas for improvements.
 Thank you.